 Consider double inoculating fields with no history of peas or using a granular inoculant when seeding conditions are unfavourable (drought, excess moisture or acidic soils).

-Inoculation strategies in peas are currently being investigated through the On-Farm Network in 2019, comparing single vs. no inoculation.
+Inoculation strategies in peas are currently being investigated through the On-Farm Network, comparing single vs. no inoculation.